 The examination of the knee is reviewed here.
 A brief review of knee anatomy and biomechanics is also provided.
 The work-up of patients with knee-related complaints and specific knee injuries and conditions are discussed separately.
-(See "Approach to the athlete or active adult with knee pain" and "General evaluation of the adult with knee pain".)
+(See "Approach to the adult with knee pain likely of musculoskeletal origin" and "Approach to the adult with unspecified knee pain".)

 Bones and articulations — The knee joint contains four bones—femur, tibia, patella, and fibula—and consists of three compartments—the medial tibiofemoral, lateral tibiofemoral, and patellofemoral—all sharing a common synovial cavity (picture 1 and picture 2 and figure 1 and picture 3 and picture 4 and picture 5).
 The knee has three articulations: medial and lateral tibiofemoral and patellofemoral.
 The tibiofemoral articulations connect the distal femur, which broadens to form the medial and lateral femoral condyles, and the tibia.
 The tibia is relatively flat, but the sloped menisci permit a tight articulation with the convex femoral condyles.
 The femoral condyles are separated by an intercondylar fossa, also called the femoral groove or femoral trochlea.